In an era of fake news and general misinformation is it time to challenge the faux professional?

 I see in my daily stream on social media, provocative headlines presumably to encourage debate or discussions.
 They frequently include the words always, never, only, must.
 They come in different forms of sophistication from basic LinkedIn posts, tweet’s with gifs, to hi-tech animated videos.
 Today I watched one such offering which suggested that we should never use the word “strategic” in our job search and described adverbs as potential “red flags” to recruiters.
 In more than 20 years in the business I can honestly say, I have NEVER, ever seen a raised eyebrow, heard a comment or encountered anyone being cut from a process for either.
 Can you imagine:

 Hmmmm….This candidate uses the words successfully and strategic on LinkedIn – probably dodgy.
 Let’s move on.”

 It just doesn’t happen.
 The person posting gets what Simon Sinek describes as the device addicted age dopamine hit of “likes” “shares” and increased followers.
 And what’s not to like about that?
 We all welcome an endorsement.
 The fact remains that being a cultural leader and influencer is almost a stand alone profession these days.
 It requires a lot of work and energy and comes with a high level of influencer responsibility, which is sometimes not exercised correctly.
 Frequently the activity is sub-contracted to a social media agency.

 So although it goes against the grain for social media marketing to express a situation as heaven forbid being nuanced – maybe it’s now time for the faux professional to focus on their own field or cite a fact as an opinion.

 Need executive search or research services?
-Contact us NOW
+Get in touch now NOW